mvolkmann/blog/src/dart.md

 To analyze a Dart project for syntax errors and lint rule violations, enter `dart analyze`.
-TODO: Why does this always output "No issues found!" even when
-TODO: there are syntax errors and lint rule violations?

 The `dart create` command creates the following files and directories: